sahuguet/minimacy/cheat-sheet.md

 This is a list of examples to better understand the Minimacy langauge constructs.
 See https://minimacy.net/book/#//tm:0 for more details.

 Note: `]` is the prefix used to show what you type.
 The rest is returned by the Minimacy compiler/interpreter.
+All examples are run against using `minimacy topLevel.mcy`.
+See [here](https://minimacy.net/book/#/page/page:369,tag$:toc_2,tm:0) for your proper setup, if needed.

 ## Lists